Why You Should Write Every Day (As a Mom)

 How to Keep up the Habit

 Since the time I started writing or journaling, I have always tried to pair writing with another daily habit.
 For me, as a Christian mom, I try to have my personal quiet time and devotions every day.
 I will admit that it doesn’t quite always happen, but I think I am fairly consistent.
-It usually happens about first thing in my morning routine.
+It usually happens about first thing in my morning routine, or in the evening.

 I used to use just a regular notebook but now I like to use agendas that have a fair amount of space, like half to one page per day.
-It is enjoyable to start up on a blank page each day.
+It is enjoyable to start up on a blank page each day, and to easily find a certain date.

-If you want to make daily writing or journaling a habit, one important thing to do is to set a time for it or tie it up to another habit.
+If you want to make daily writing habit, one important thing to do is to set a time for it or tie it to another regular habit in your daily schedule.
 You can even put it on the top of your to-do list.
-Don’t wait for ideal conditions as it probably won’t happen then.
+Don’t wait for ideal conditions, as it probably won’t happen then.
 Starting up, it can be hard to stay consistent if you don’t have a good writing muscle.
-But it does get easier the more you do it.
+But it does get easier with regular practice.

-For myself I find if I don’t do it before starting my day, it is much harder to get into writing mode.
-The rest of the day is filled with caring for the members of my household, and it is hard to settle down to writing, even though it doesn’t require much physical strength at all.
+For myself I find if I don’t do it before starting my day or in the evening, it is much harder to get into writing mode.
+The day is filled with caring for the members of my household, and it is hard to settle down to writing, even though it doesn’t require much physical strength at all.
 The mental energy is sometimes more than I want to work up.

 Writing Beyond the Journal

-Just like with anything else, some people do have more of a natural talent for writing.
-Others like myself have just worked up the writing muscles.
+Just like with anything else, some people do have more of a natural talent and easily become a professional writer.
+Others like me have just worked up the writing muscles, and enjoy the creative process.
 More writing will make you a better writer.

-Writing every day has many benefits.
+Writing every day, or at least on a regular basis has many benefits.
 Use it to preserve your memories, remember how you felt in different situations, and sort out your feelings.
+It can work like a form of therapy.
+Of course, it’s not the only way to do all that, but I do think it is a great way to learn from your own experiences in life.

 Preserving Memories